lammps/lammps/doc/src/dump.rst

    zlo_bound zhi_bound yz

-The presence of the text "xy xz yz" in the ITEM line indicates that the 3 tilt factors will be included on each of the 3 following lines.
+The presence of the text "xy xz yz" in the ITEM line indicates that the three tilt factors will be included on each of the three following lines.
 This bounding box is convenient for many visualization programs.
-The meaning of the 6 character flags for "xx yy zz" is the same as above.
+The meaning of the six character flags for "xx yy zz" is the same as above.

-Note that the first two numbers on each line are now xlo_bound instead of xlo, etc, since they represent a bounding box.
-See the :doc:`Howto triclinic <Howto_triclinic>` page for a geometric description of triclinic boxes, as defined by LAMMPS, simple formulas for how the 6 bounding box extents (xlo_bound,xhi_bound,etc) are calculated from the triclinic parameters, and how to transform those parameters to and from other commonly used triclinic representations.
+Note that the first two numbers on each line are now xlo_bound instead of xlo, etc. because they represent a bounding box.
+See the :doc:`Howto triclinic <Howto_triclinic>` page for a geometric description of triclinic boxes, as defined by LAMMPS, simple formulas for how the six bounding box extents (xlo_bound, xhi_bound, etc.) are calculated from the triclinic parameters, and how to transform those parameters to and from other commonly used triclinic representations.